dionescu/lrte/README.md

 under _path_to_crosstool_base_/gcc-4.9.2-lrtev2/x86/lib64/msan.

-On the production machines, you should need to install ```lrtev2-runtime``` package, which contains the glibc and libstdc++ libraries.Then gcc and clang under /usr/crosstool/v2/gcc-4.9.2-lrtev2/x86/bin can be used to produce binaries that only work with LRTE, which means these binaries only depend on glibc and libstdc++ coming from LRTE runtime, so they
+On the production machines, you should need to install ```lrtev2-runtime``` package, which contains the glibc and libstdc++ libraries.
+Then gcc and clang under /usr/crosstool/v2/gcc-4.9.2-lrtev2/x86/bin can be used to produce binaries that only work with LRTE, which means these binaries only depend on glibc and libstdc++ coming from LRTE runtime, so they